MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 `dotnet_diagnostic.<rule ID>.severity = <severity>`

 Setting a rule's severity in an EditorConfig file takes precedence over any severity that's set in a rule set or in Solution Explorer.
+You can [manually](#manually-configure-rule-severity) configure severity in an EditorConfig file or [automatically](#automatically-configure-rule-severity) through the light bulb that appears next to a violation.

+#### Manually configure rule severity

 1. If you don't already have an EditorConfig file for your project, [add one](../ide/create-portable-custom-editor-options.md#add-an-editorconfig-file-to-a-project).